nirmal93guna/hello-world/README.md

 My first repo

 Hi people,
-         Thisis Guna @ Nirmal, from the world of Open Source Technologies.
+         This is Guna @ Nirmal, from the world of Open Source Technologies.
 An avid FIFA gamer with a bit of knowledge on Angular and Node.
-Vying to become a freelancer anf quit my daily job.
+Vying to become a freelancer and quit my daily job.